 Their studio in Quorn, England is built entirely from salvaged windows, doors, and thrift furniture.
 It’s powered by a renewable energy supplier (though they’re hoping to go self-sufficient solar soon).

-They go further to protect trees and partner with Trees for Cities to plant a tree for every pair of glasses sold.
+Their boxes and shipping filler are made of FSC-certified recycled paperboard and recycled paper tape, and they partner with Trees for Cities to plant a tree for every pair of sunglasses sold.

-Image by Swell
+Images by Swell Vision

-Swell’s Sustainable Bamboo Sunglasses
+Swell Vision’s Sustainable Bamboo Sunglasses

 They also use it for their environmentally friendly sunglasses cases.